Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 See the [example](lesson-02-example.html)

-## Homework: Animate your CSS Logo
+## Homework: Animation

+Recreate the animations here using CSS transitions.

+- [CSS Animation Challenges](../Assignments/assignment-03-Animation.md)

-Add some motion to your logo/icon from class 1.
-Keep the motion simple.
+Add some motion to your CSS drawing/logo:

+- [Animate your Drawing](../Assignments/assignment-04-Animate-Logo.md)

 It's easiest to use `transition` for interactive animations on hover or click and `@keyframes` for a cycling animations or complex animations.
 See the link below for a detailed description of the homework:

-- [CSS Animation Challenges](../Assignments/assignment-03-Animation.md)
-- [Animate your Drawing](../Assignments/assignment-04-Animate-Logo.md)

 ## Wrap Up